jjhan01/startup/README.md

 From the Simon Websocket project, I learned that it is a lot more simple to have a peer chat than I had initially thought.
 After starting up the connection, pretty much all that's left to do is push messages out.

 From the Simon React project I learned that React converts our application from a multi-page application to a single page application.
 In a single page application, the browser only loads a single HTML file (index.html), and then we use JavaScript to interactively change the rendered content and components.
 This is a significant architectural shift to the application and will require you to reorganize your code to fit the single page, component driven, model.

+After adding JS to my startup, I have come to realize that javascript is the backbone to a well run website.
+Every little button needs to have JS to allow it to have any action at all.
+I can and should use the internet to figure out all of the little things possible with Javascript.